Law Library - Staff

 Lindzi Thomas

 Lindzi is an undergraduate student at Texas State University, majoring in Criminal Justice.
-Lindzi can assist patrons with finding research and utilizing legal research databases or equipment.
+Lindzi can assist patrons with finding and using legal research databases and equipment.
 Lindzi also assists with records management projects for various offices, with a primary focus on projects for the Criminal District Attorney.
 Lindzi has been with Hays County since the Fall 2024 semester.
 Lindzi is a part-time employee of the library and is available to assist with legal research and general questions.

 Amy Welch